dazdaz/chirp3-karaoke/README.md

 - Accuracy scoring with Levenshtein distance
 - Time-based bonus points
 - Competitive leaderboard
+- Uses Chirp 3 for Text-to-Speech (TTS) - uses "en-US-Chirp3-HD-Charon" voice for English synthesis

 ### Module 3: Analyze a Call
-Demonstration of how Chirp transcribes calls with multiple speakers and identifies different voices
+Call Analysis is a demonstration that shows how Chirp could be used for call transcription with speaker identification from multiple voices.

+This is a static demonstration using hardcoded content, not actual Chirp speech-to-text with speaker diarization.
+It serves as a proof-of-concept showing what a call analysis interface could look like, but the transcript, speaker identification, and translations are all pre-prepared to simulate the experience.

 **Features**:
 - Transcribes spoken words into text
-- Translates into target language
+- Translates into a selection of 8 target languages

 ## 🛠 Technical Highlights from all demos